+Press pause on screen time and take in a show on the world’s biggest canvas; the evening sky.
 Sometimes all it takes is an amazing sunset to stop you in your tracks and remind you just how beautiful the world really is.
-Consider this your red (and yellow) light to slow down and enjoy the view.
 We’ve got a list of spots where you can be a spectator to some of the most spectacular sunsets our area has to offer.
-Whether you’re in D.C., Virginia or Maryland, when the sun melts across the sky in shades of red, orange, pink and gold, here are the best places to catch nature’s most beautiful light show.
+Whether you’re in DC, VA or MD, when the sun melts across the sky in shades of red, orange, pink and gold, here are the best places to catch nature’s most beautiful light show.

 The Steps of the U.S. Capitol